GRESB/api-docs/source/includes/_batch-operations.md

       // any number of asset representations
     ],
     "always_create": [
-      // any number of asset representations without validation
+      // Same as above, but always creates all items even if they fail
+      // some validation rules.
+A few attributes (see below) are still
-      // requires some fields to be present (see below), otherwise the entire batch will fail ],
+      // required, and the batch will fail if they are not found/valid.
+    ],
     "update": [
       // any number of partial asset representations
       // each one must include "gresb_asset_id"
     ],
     "always_update": [
-      // any number of partial asset representations without validation
+      // Same as above, but always updates all (found) items even if they
+      // fail some validation rules.
-      // each one must include "gresb_asset_id"
+      // Each one must include "gresb_asset_id".
     ],
     "delete": [
       // objects with "gresb_asset_id" only